What are Smart Drugs?Anna Ciulla

 In recent years there has been an alarming uptick in the number of working Americans who use “smart drugs” (doctor-prescribed stimulants like Adderall and Ritalin) for non-medical purposes, according to data from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This substance abuse trend is mostly on account of millennials, young adults born between the years 1982 and 2004.
 In only a five-year time span (between 2007 and 2012), the number of adults with prescriptions for medications for ADD and ADHD tripled—all because the number of millennials taking these drugs tripled: in 2007, there were 5.6 million monthly ADHD prescriptions for people between the ages of 20 and 39; by 2012, there were reportedly almost 16 million.

-This article will explore the latest face of drug addiction among younger Americans, with a view to educating readers about smart drugs and their rates of abuse and health dangers, why more and more working millennials are taking these drugs in the workplace, and the signs of a potential stimulant use disorder and how to get help.
+This article will explore the latest face of drug addiction among younger Americans, with a view to educating readers about smart drugs and their rates of abuse and health dangers, why more and more working millennials are taking these drugs, like adderall, in the workplace, and the signs of a potential stimulant use disorder and how to get help.

 Smart Drugs – Rates of Abuse and Health Dangers

 “Smart drug” is the slang classification for stimulant medications most often prescribed for Attention-Deficit/Hyperactivity Disorder (ADD), because they can be effective (when taken as directed) at improving mental focus and alertness among those with the diagnosis—hence the name, “smart drugs.”
 The term is a bit of a misnomer, however: these drugs do not raise IQ or make users smarter, and in fact for some individuals may hamper cognitive performance, according to the latest research.

 The following medications fall under the classification, “smart drug”: